New signings worst XI: shockers from the 2017/18 Premier League

 LB: Patrice Evra (Marseille to West Ham)

-Not to pick on the east Londoners, but West Ham have made some awful defensive signings this season.
+Former Manchester United left-back Evra had his Marseille contract cancelled after an altercation with a supporter.
+There might be one or two Hammers fans who'd be happy to have a word in his shell-like after his performances this season.

-Having been banned from European competitions until June 2018 by UEFA for kicking a supporter during a Europa League match with Vitoria de Guimaraes, Evra was subsequently sacked by Marseille.
-However, West Ham decided to sign the now-36-year-old Frenchman in February – just weeks after co-owner David Sullivan had declared that the Hammers' next arrivals "won’t be old journeymen, they will be young players.
+West Ham signed the five-time Premier League winner in February, just weeks after David Sullivan had declared that the Hammers' next arrivals "won’t be old journeymen, they will be young players.
 They won’t be 32."
-(He wasn't wrong about that last bit, in fairness.)

-Evra says he wants to play until he's 40.
-Hammers fans will be hoping that happens far away from the London Stadium.
+He was correct with the last bit: Evra turns 37 in May.

+Monaco’s reward for a phenomenal 2016/17 during which they reached the Champions League semi-final and beat PSG to the Ligue 1 title was to have their best players picked off by Europe’s richest clubs.
+Off went Benjamin Mendy and Bernardo Silva to Manchester City, Kylian Mbappe made his way north to Paris Saint-Germain and Chelsea got lumped with Tiemoue Bakayoko.

+The midfield powerhouse looked to be a great signing last summer when he swapped the principality for west London, but he has been a shadow of his Monaco incarnation.
+There’s a fantastic footballer in there somewhere, but Chelsea supporters are yet to see it in what has been a terrible season for the Blues.

 If the deal was designed to help the young player regain his confidence, though, it has massively backfired.
 Amid injury and poor form, Sanches has managed only 12 league appearances in a spell that is best remembered for the 20-year-old passing the ball to an advertising hoarding during a 1-0 defeat at Chelsea.